2018ik/2018ik.github.io/_wiki/lords_table.markdown

 ### Lord's Supper

 The Lord's supper is an aspect of the Lord's table for the remembrance of the Lord (1 Cor.
 11:20).
 The table is  for our enjoyment of Him while the Lord's supper is for His satisfaction.

+## Misc.
+Facts

+1. The table is set in the presence of adversaries, so Satan is always waiting to attack (Psa.
+23:5)

 ## Testimonies